- How to submit a notice on residence

 A person living in a foreign country can communicate a change in residence to an embassy or consulate.
 If a person has several addresses as a residence, he or she shall submit one of the addresses to the Population Register, at his or her discretion.
 Communication numbers may also be submitted on the notice of residence (telephone, e-mail address).

-- via a Population Register employee at the local government unit
+- to the local government unit on the spot

-If a notice of residence is submitted by post, a copy of the personal data page of the identity document should be submitted.
 The notice of residence shall include the precise and complete data for one address.
-Persons living at one address may submit a joint notice of residence, and certainly the notice must include data for underage children.
+Persons living at one address may submit joint notice of residence, and certainly the notice must include data for underage children.
+Upon submitting a notice of residence, registering to a new address will take place and de-registration will take place automatically.

 For entering an address of premises in co-ownership into the Population Register, the person submitting the notice of residence shall add the consent of all of the co-owners or their representatives to the notice of residence.